 The friendly staff at Bates Library will take you beyond Google to get the information you need.
 Library specialists are ready to help with any question — from general college information to in-depth research.
 The library provides answers you can trust to get the job done, coming from a huge collection of databases, books, eBooks, videos, and learning tools.
 Thousands of items are available to borrow from our online catalog system, including books, equipment, and laptops.
 Getting help is easy, by emailing email@example.com or using Bates Ask Your Librarian or Librarian Chat service.
-Also, the library is now open for curbside service!
-Do you need to pick up and drop off library materials?
-We are now open on each campus (by appointment only).
-Pull into the loading zone, call the library, and staff will come to your car to complete the transaction using social distancing procedures.

 Whether you’re a new student applying to Bates or you’re an existing student who needs support in planning your educational pathway, your career advisor is a great resource.
 Career advisors are also available to refer students to community resources for crisis intervention and problem resolution.